spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 ![Toolbar]({{assetRoot}}assets/set-up-template/template-start.png)<br/>
 _Image: On the GDK toolbar in the Unreal Editor select **Start**_<br/>
 6. It's ready when you see `SpatialOS ready.
 Access the inspector at http://localhost:21000/inspector`.
 7. From the Unreal Editor toolbar, click **Play** to run the game.
-This starts two headless server-workers and two [client-workers](https://docs.improbable.io/reference/latest/shared/glossary#client-worker).
+This starts two headless server-workers and two [client-workers](https://docs.improbable.io/reference/latest/shared/glossary#client-worker) locally.

 Notice that when players shoot each other, their health does not go down.
 It's not much fun with no skin in the game is it?
 Let’s fix the health system.